cyrmee/BookStore/README.md

 - The PostgreSQL database container will be accessible at `localhost:5432`, and the default Redis container will be accessible at `localhost:6379`.
 - The Nginx container will be running on port 80 and forwarding requests to the web API container.

-## Contributing

-Explain how others can contribute to the project, such as by submitting bug reports or pull requests.

 ## License

 MIT License